The website for Witnesham Primary can be found here.

 There are two equally important elements to be able to read effectively: working out what the print on the page says (decoding) and working out what those words mean (comprehension).

 We teach reading in a variety of different ways.
 Daily phonics is taught in early years and continues through into class 2; occasionally this continues higher up in the school if a child needs it.
+At Otley we follow the Letters and Sounds scheme.
 Whole class text teaching, individual reading practice and small group guided reading sessions also occur across the whole school where books are discussed in depth.

 The main reading strategies are: